casadoj/lisflood-reservoirs/docs/compare_routines.md

 $$Q_t = \rho \cdot \kappa_t \cdot \hat{D}_t + (1 - \rho) \cdot I_t$$

 The partition coefficient ($\rho$) depends on the degree of regulation of the reservoir ($DOR$), i.e., the ratio between the reservoir storage capacity and the annual inflow.
-The release of highly regulated reservoirs ($DOR \geq DOR*$) depends only on the demand component ($\rho = 1$), whereas in the rest of the cases the release depends on both the demand and the current inflow components:
+The release of highly regulated reservoirs ($DOR \geq \alpha$) depends only on the demand component ($\rho = 1$), whereas in the rest of the cases the release depends on both the demand and the current inflow components:

 $$\rho = min\left(1, \left( \frac{DOR}{\alpha} \right)^\beta \right)$$

-$DOR*$ and $\beta$ are model parameters in mHM.
+$\alpha$ and $\beta$ are model parameters in mHM.
 Shin et al. (2019) and Hanasaki et al. (2006) used fixed values as reported in Table 1.

 In the release formulation, the current filling ($V_t$) of the reservoir is used indirectly to limit the supplied demand by the time varying coefficient $\kappa_t$: